Berlin Accommodation & Relocation Guidance

 10245 Berlin, Germany

-We recommend the following areas, some of which are within walking distance of BIMM Berlin or a short commute:
+We recommend the following areas, some of which are within walking distance of BIMM University Berlin or a short commute:

 • Friedrichshain